 From an activity standpoint, this crossbreed requires 60 minutes per day which consists of walks, playing with toys and doing tricks.

 This breed is easily trained, as it is eager to please its people.

-Their compact size and light weight also make it an adequate traveling companion for those who enjoy getting around with their pet.
+Their compact size and light weight also make it an adequate traveling companion for those who enjoy getting around with their pets.

 The Mal-Shi makes for a very capable and effective watchdog, as they will bark and alert you if they sense or notice anything out of the ordinary.

-They can reside in both a home and apartment with a confined space to roam around in being a bonus.
+They can reside in both a home and apartment, with a confined space to roam around in is a bonus.

 - Mal-Shi Puppies – Before You Buy…

 - What Price are Mal-Shi Puppies?